 Consistently making your business financing payments on time and in full will positively impact your credit.
 And that means preferred rates and terms when you next need business financing.

-What If I’m Declined For Women’s Business Loans?
+What If I’m Declined For Women-Owned Business Loans?

 If your application gets declined, it might be due to the conclusion that your business cannot afford to take on more debt at this time.
 In this case, we might recommend alternative tools for financing your business, like a business credit card or even a personal loan.
-These alternatives are usually easier to qualify for than business loans.
+Credit cards and personal loans are usually easier to qualify for than business loans.
 At UCS, we can help you explore your options and point you in the direction of the most sensible choices.

 Business Grants for Women: An Alternative To Borrowing Money